zoobab/glar150/README.md

 ## The World is Our Stage

 One thing CZMQ gives us, which turns out to be really useful in our demo, are *actors*.
 An actor is a thread that you talk to over a ZeroMQ socket.
-It is not a complete operating system like Erlang or Akka actors.
+It is not a complete actor system like Erlang or Akka actors.
 Yet it is a really neat way of dealing with concurrency.

 Let me give one example of where we need an actor.
 When we run as a console, we talk to a number of Glars (aka the "Robot Army").
 Our UI is simple: take one command line from the user, blast it at the robot army.
 The problem is that `fgets` is blocking.
 What we need is a non-blocking `fgets` that waits for input, and lets us talk to the robot army at the same time.